Creator-SN/Fabulous/doc/English.md

 **Install**

-Download the latest release from the GitHub Releases page:
+Download the latest release from:

 - <https://github.com/Creator-SN/Fabulous/releases>

 **First Launch**

-After opening the app for the first time, you can start from the notebook area directly, or continue into the wider literature-management workflow if needed.
+After opening the app for the first time, you can start directly from the local notebook area.

-If you mainly use Fabulous as a local notebook workspace, the local notebook view is enough to get started.
+If you also need the wider literature-management workflow, Fabulous can continue to serve as a richer desktop workspace beyond note editing alone.

 ![Preview 1](./assets/f1.png)